|

 or forms an Administrative

-Commission will provide that not
+Commission will provide that

-fewer than eleven mumbers
+not fewer than eleven numbers

 shall be appointed

-to the administrative or judicial
+to the Administrative or Judicial

-practicable, not more than one
+Commissions, with, not more than one

 member from any of of its constituent